 "I just remember standing on the podium and thinking, wow, all the hard work and all the sacrifice paid off," she says with a smile that makes it clear that the victory is still sinking in.
+From a packed room in midtown Manhattan, where she was addressing energetic teenagers from local high schools, she elaborated in a hushed voice on the unique experience of winning Olympic gold.
 "And it’s so funny; I did gymnastics for 10 years, and all it took was one minute and 30 seconds to take home the gold.
 When I got the medal I just kept thinking, It’s over?
 The competition’s really over?"

 A year after her victory at the Olympics in Rio de Janeiro, Gabby is as down-to-earth as ever.
 "Honestly, the first thing I did after winning was go to training the next day.
 I just kept going," she says.
 "It was straight into media.
 We flew to LA to The Jay Leno Show, then to New York to do a lot of press with the team."
 But Gabby makes sure to take little moments to celebrate because her accomplishment took a tremendous amount of hard work.

 "I don't care if you fall."